 About a half a mile in, the trail eventually loops around to a semi-long string of staircases, located within a quaint neighborhood.

-And by semi-long, I mean there were about 7 or 8 staircases total in its entirety.
+And by semi-long, I mean there was about 7 or 8 staircases total in its entirety.

 This was going to be fun going back up…